SQL Injection in DVWA: Hands-On Reconnaissance & Exploitation

 Overview#

-This post documents passive reconnaissance and active exploitation of SQL injection vulnerabilities in DVWA (Damn Vulnerable Web Application).
+This post documents the passive reconnaissance and active exploitation of SQL injection vulnerabilities in DVWA (Damn Vulnerable Web Application).
 The attack chain demonstrates MITRE ATT&CK technique T1190: Exploit Public-Facing Application combined with T1592: Gather Victim Host Information.

 Vulnerability: SQL Injection (CWE-89)